rhjones/cs-data-structures/README.md

 * Add a new value to the tree
 * Find whether a given value is in the tree
-* Remove a given value from the tree
+* Remove a given value from the tree (warning: tricky!)
 * Implement `to_s` or `toString` to return all values in the tree

 Question: What is the big-O time of these methods?
 How do they compare to the equivalent operations on an array or linked list?